rhythnic/hyperdrive-gateway-extension/README.md

 4. Pin extension to toolbar

 ## Use
-Click on the extension in the toolbar and enter a `hyper` uri for a website distributed as a hyperdrive.
+Click on the extension in the toolbar and enter a `hyper://` uri for a website distributed as a hyperdrive.
 Websites are able to use `hyper://` links for external pages and ECMAScript modules from other hyperdrives.

 ![Hypercore gateway extension](/images/extension.png)